-The question, as always with zero-seniority methods, is how to include the effects of higher seniority sectors.
-These are crucial for the description of dynamic correlation, and are at times also important for strong correlations (for example, DOCI for N$_2$ dissociation still has notable errors for large bond lengths).\cite{Bytautas2011} Moreover, we must recognize that DOCI has optimized the energy in the seniority zero sector but does not provide the correct zero seniority part of the exact FCI wave function;\cite{WahlenStrothman2018} thus, when we include higher seniorities we must also amend the wave function in the seniority zero sector.
-The ideal solution to this difficulty is not yet apparent, but seems of pressing importance.
+Regardless of which zero-seniority wave function one chooses, one must address the important question of how best to include the effects of higher seniority sectors.
+These are crucial for describing dynamic correlation and are at times also important for strong correlations (for example, DOCI for N$_2$ dissociation still has notable errors at large bond lengths).\cite{Bytautas2011} Moreover, we must recognize that DOCI has optimized the energy in the seniority zero sector but does not provide the correct zero seniority part of the exact FCI wave function;\cite{WahlenStrothman2018} thus, when we include higher seniorities, we must also amend the wave function in the seniority zero sector.
+The ideal solution to this difficulty is not yet apparent, but it seems of pressing importance.